CodeYourFuture/curriculum/content/portfolio/blocks/interfaces/index.md

 ### Sufficiency

-Sufficient means _enough for a given purpose_.mYour user interface should provide _enough functionality or data_ for users to achieve their goals.
+Sufficient means _enough for a given purpose_.
+Your user interface should provide _enough functionality or data_ for users to achieve their goals.

 ### Simplicity